Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Omitting types

 In this section we consider classes of algebras whose graph only contains edges of certain types.
 We say that an algebra is \emph{$\types{a}$-free} if it has no abelian edges.
 More generally, an algebra is \emph{$\types{x}$-free} or is \emph{$\types{xy}$-free}, where $\types x,\types y\in\{\text{($\types{a}$)belian, ($\types{m}$)ajority}$, $(\text{$\types s$)emilattice}\}$ if it has no edges of type $\types x$ (of types $\types{x,y}$).

 It turns out that within minimal Taylor algebras these ``omitting types'' conditions are often equivalent to important properties of algebras.
 In the theorems below we prove the equivalence of the following four types of conditions: (i) the absence of edges of a certain type (equivalently, minimal edges of the same type); (ii) properties of absorption and the four types in Zhuk's approach; (iii) the existence of a certain special term operations; (iv) algorithmic properties of the CSP.
-Here recall that the properties of ``having bounded width'' and ``having few subpowers'' characterize the applicability of the two basic algorithmic ideas in the CSP -- local propagation algorithms~\cite{Bulatov08:dualities,Barto14:local} and finding a generating set of all solutions~\cite{Berman10:varieties,Idziak10:few}.
-Theorems in this section are consequences of the theory we have already built in the previous section and known results (see \cite{Barto17:polymorphisms}). \OnlyarXiv{The proofs can be found in Appendix~\ref{sec:proofsomittingtypes}.}
+Theorems in this section are consequences of the theory we have already built in the previous section and known results (see \cite{Barto17:polymorphisms}).
+The proofs are in Section~\ref{sec:proofsomittingtypes}.

 The first theorem concerns the class of algebras omitting abelian edges.
 Numerous characterizations of this class are known for general algebras and we do not add a new one, but we state the characterization for comparison with the other classes.
 In order to state a characterization in terms of identities we recall that an operation $f$ is a \emph{weak near unanimity} operation (or \emph{wnu} for short) if it satisfies $ f(y,x,\dots,x)=f(x,y,x,\dots,x) = \dots =f(x,\dots,x,y)$ for every $x,y$ in the algebra.